allegheny-computer-science-101-f2020/lab06/README.md

 - [Optional Bonus Challenge](#optional-bonus-challenge)

+## Objectives

+To continue to practice using GitHub to access the files for an assignment.
+You will complete a programming project using source code provided in the textbook and by the course instructor, ultimately implementing a framework for experimentally evaluating a password checking program.You will learn how to create a data table and calculate an order of growth ratio and the worst case time complexity of your password checking algorithm.
+You will also continue to learn how to implement and test a Java program and to write a Markdown file, practicing how to use a grading tool to assess your progress towards correctly completing the project.

 ## Introduction

 Designed for use with [GitHub Classroom](https://classroom.github.com/) and [GatorGrader](https://github.com/GatorEducator/gatorgrader/), this repository contains the starter files for a laboratory assignment six in a Data Abstraction introductory computer science class that uses the Java programming language.
 The GitHub Actions CI builds for this repository will pass, as evidenced by a green ✔ instead of a red ✗ appearing in the commit logs.